Solar Guide

 Michigan Solar Incentives

-Ann Arbor homeowners can significantly reduce solar installation costs through federal tax credits and solar incentives in Michigan designed to make renewable energy more accessible.
+Ann Arbor residents can reduce solar installation costs through available solar incentives in Michigan and federal programs.

-These incentives may change over time, so research current programs thoroughly.
-Acting promptly ensures you maximize available benefits while contributing to Ann Arbor’s sustainability goals.
+These incentives can change over time, so research current programs thoroughly and consider acting promptly to maximize available benefits.

 $6,102